juanzhangcs/juanzhangcs.github.io/_pages/supervision.md

 ---

 ## M.Sc.
 Project

 * 2024, Mohsen Mohammadghorbani, Title: Exploring reinforcement Learning techniques in Java Gaming: Designing AI-Driven Game Agents for Simulating Human Behaviour.

-* 2024, Holly Tippins, Provisional title: An experiment into human ability to detect fake images that considers: Does adding contextual information to an image make it more or less likely to be identified as a fake.
+* 2024, Holly Tippins, Title: An experiment into human ability to detect fake images that considers: Does adding contextual information to an image make it more or less likely to be identified as a fake.

 ## BS Project

-* 2024, Saboor Khan, Title: Using AI to catch counterfeiting
+* 2024, Saboor Khan, Title: Using AI to catch counterfeiting.
   * Viva, 20 May, 2024

 * 2024, Harry.Hughes, Title: User-based Continuous Authentication.